sharkdp/fd/README.md

     <path>       the root directory for the filesystem search (optional)
 ```

-## Examples
+## Tutorial

-First to get `fd`'s help run:
+First, to see all command line options, you can get `fd`'s help text by running:
 ```
 fd --help
 ```

-Let's assume we have some files we need to search through like so:
+For the sake of this tutorial, let's assume we have a directory with the following file structure:
 ```
 fd_examples
 ├── .gitignore